 The CWSRF Loan Program will use the below Affordability Criteria to assist in identifying applicants that would have difficulty financing projects without Additional Subsidization.
 The Affordability Criteria has been updated from requiring a community to have a "low" MHI to a more clearly defined MHI of "below 80% of the State MHI and opens consideration to projects that positively impact smaller areas of disadvantage within a wider community.
 This will allow the Authority to provide Additional Subsidization to a wider disadvantaged population.
-Affordability Criteria will be evaluated on an annual basis to assure the Authority is targeting assistance to communities in need.
+The Affordability Criteria will be evaluated on an annual basis to assure the Authority is targeting assistance to communities in need.

-- a) Median Household Income (MHI) applicants with an MHI below 80% of the State MHI, as established by the 2017-2021 American Community Five Year Survey1 may receive Additional Subsidization.
-Projects that have a positive, direct impact on a census tract(s) or other targeted project area, which has an MHI below 80% of the State MHI, may also receive Additional Subsidization. - b) User rates applicants that have high post-project user rates may receive Additional Subsidization in advance of applicants with lower-post project user rates. - c) Unemployment data2 unemployment data will be considered. - d) Population trends population trends will be considered.
+- a) Median Household Income (MHI) applicants with an MHI below 80% of the State MHI, as established by the 2018-2022 American Community Five Year Survey5 may receive Additional Subsidization.
+Projects that have a positive, direct impact on a census tract(s) or other targeted project area, which have an MHI below 80% of the State MHI, may also receive Additional Subsidization. - b) User rates applicants that have high post-project user rates may receive Additional Subsidization in advance of applicants with lower-post project user rates. - c) Unemployment data6 unemployment data will be considered. - d) Population trends population trends will be considered. - e) Other factors/data deemed relevant by the CWSRF Loan Program may be considered, including but not limited to, projects that have a regional solution.